 Just look at these newspaper headlines reporting the Soviet victories of putting the first satellite in orbit, and the first man into space.
 You can almost feel the dejection that proud members of team USA must have felt:

 The two worlds were locked in an ideological standoff.
 Each found itself in an escalation of feats of military and technology.
-Each wanted to outdo the other, and signal their greater societal fitness to the world.
+Each wanted to outdo the other, and signal their greater societal fitness to each other.

-It is somewhat sad to realize, but the instinct to show off outweighed the more pure instinct for exploration and pursuit of knowledge.
+The instinct to show off outweighed the perhaps more pure instinct for exploration and pursuit of knowledge.
 In going to the Moon, one of the key things the United States demonstrated was that the United States could afford to spend a large percentage of our national budget (according to Spudis, nearly 7% at the peak) on going to the moon.

 So, with the us-versus-them mentality, in the battle between communism versus capitalism, the United States chose to go all in on showing off.
 Americans wanted, consciously and subconsciously, to psych out the Soviets.
-The choice of technique could have been worse I suppose; it could have been the murder and destruction of typical warfare.
-Not that the Cold War was entirely without those either.
+The choice of technique could have been worse I suppose; it could have been that of typical warfare: death and destruction.
+Not that the era of the Cold War was at all without those either.

 Should one be depressed to look at it this way?
 Does it demean our humanity that the roots of such an effort as the Apollo missions be ignoble?
 Or can we still celebrate and admire all of the achievements regardless of their origin?
-Sometimes it takes a compelling justification, or a good excuse, to advance the state of the art.
-The United States space program was a good excuse to make a multitude of cutting edge technologies, and in the same way the Tom Sachs Space Program is a good excuse to make a multitude of cutting edge sculptures.
+Maybe it's just that sometimes it takes a compelling justification, or a good pretext, to advance the state of the art.
+The United States space program was a good excuse to make a multitude of cutting edge technologies, and in the same way the Tom Sachs Space Program is a good pretext to make a multitude of cutting edge sculptures.

 Question for Nicholas: